 June 13, 1960 – Roy Riley, a farmer on Highway 31 South, brought the first cotton bloom of the season by The Courant office in Evergreen, Ala.

 June 13, 1961 – In American League youth baseball action in Evergreen, Ala., the Giants beat the Yankees, 2-0.
 Harold Wright pitched for the Giants, and Jack White pitched for the Yankees.

 June 13, 1966 – The United States Supreme Court ruled in Miranda v.
 Arizona that the police must inform suspects of their rights before questioning them.

 June 13, 1967 – U.S. President Lyndon B. Johnson nominated Solicitor-General Thurgood Marshall to become the first black justice on the U.S. Supreme Court.

-June 13, 1971 – During the Vietnam War, The New York Times began publication of the Pentagon Papers.
-The articles were a secret study of America's involvement in Vietnam.
+June 13, 1971 – During the Vietnam War, The New York Times began publication of the Pentagon Papers, a secret study of America's involvement in Vietnam.